coltn/delff/README.md

 ### Copy/Paste

-* Just copy/paste the contents of the [delff file](https://github.com/coltn/delff/blob/main/delff "delff") into terminal
+* Just copy/paste the whole contents of the [delff file](https://github.com/coltn/delff/blob/main/delff "delff") into the terminal

 ### Manual Download

-* Download the [delff file](https://github.com/coltn/delff/blob/main/delff "delff") and type `sh delff` into terminal
+* Download the [delff file](https://raw.githubusercontent.com/coltn/delff/main/delff "delff") and type `sh delff` into the terminal

 ## Why delete Firefox?
 Why make a tool?
 I prefer Librewolf; and it takes several steps to fully uninstall FF when I test out distros.